super-linter/super-linter/test/linters/README.md

 From version 0.12.0 SQLFluff requires a dialect to be set, and no longer sets a default.
-This can be provided as a command-line argument, or a `.sqlfluff` config file (either in the usualy place for SQLFluff config files, or within the folder containg the SQL).
+This can be provided as a command-line argument, or a `.sqlfluff` config file (either in the usually place for SQLFluff config files, or within the folder containing the SQL).

 For SQLFluff we have added a default `.sqlfluff` config file in its test directory.